 A New Paradigm in Balancing Hormones

-However, physicians that provide hormone replacement without consideration to the causative reasons for the imbalance, as well as the alterations that might be created by the replacement, have no respect or understanding for human physiology.
+However, physicians that provide exogenous hormones without consideration to the reasons related to the imbalance, as well as the alterations that will be created by the hormones, have no respect or understanding for human physiology.

 It is imperative to understand the physiological functions and alterations in metabolism that are occurring within hormone imbalances.
 The first step should be to apply conservative therapies such as diet, nutrition and lifestyle changes to optimize and modulate the physiology rather than simply supplying agents (hormones) that dominate over physiology to manage the symptoms.

 This is where functional endocrinology enters the picture.
 The functional approach is based primarily on the principle of restoring function to:

 - Enhance a person’s ability to make any hormones they may be deficient in